AldoAbdn/aldobot.js/README.md

 *IMPORTANT* rename the file from settings.1.JSON to just settings.JSON before starting the bot

 ## Starting the Bot
+Just to be safe, navigate to the project folder and open a command prompt there. type npm install

-Start a command line at the root of the projects folder, and type npm start
+Start a command line at the root of the projects folder (If you haven't already done so), and type npm start